Note: Code Enforcement does not handle Animal Control issues or Noise Complaints. Please contact the Grand County Sheriff's Office: (435) 259-4321.

 If the Code Enforcement Officer determines there is a violation, what are the next steps?

 When enforcement staff determines there are reasonable grounds to believe a violation did or does occur, a Written Warning letter is sent to the property owner(s) and each person who is or may be responsible for the violation.
-This letter will inform the recipient that they have 10 Business days (known as ‘Cure Period’) to comply with the violation or to sign a Voluntary Compliance Agreement to come into compliance.
+This Courtesy Letter will inform the recipient that they have 10 Business days (known as ‘Cure Period’) to comply with the violation or to sign a Voluntary Compliance Agreement to come into compliance.